A history of leadership

 Accomplishments in the Legislature

-• Secured hundreds of million in new funding for new major construction in Sacramento’s downtown core, streamlined the approval process for Golden 1 Center to keep the Kings in Sacramento, and ensured living wage jobs would be part of new projects.
+• Secured hundreds of million in funding for new major construction in Sacramento’s downtown core, streamlined the approval process for the Golden 1 Center to keep the Kings in Sacramento, and ensured living wage jobs would be part of new projects.

 • Led efforts around COVID-19 response, including economic recovery and supporting innovative programs like Family Meal Sacramento.

-• Led major legislative oversight to ensure state government meets its responsibilities, including pensions, mental health, health care, education, and workforce programs – allowing the state to save money and serve those in need.
+• Led major legislative oversight to ensure state government meets its responsibilities, including pensions, mental health, health care, education and workforce programs—allowing the state to save money and serve those in need.

 Courage To Lead